axiom4/library/docs/README_PART7.md

-# A full test application using Django and Angular (Part 7) - Generate Angular Modules
+# A full test application using Django and Angular (Part 7) - Angular Routes

 To create a new Angular module named "Library", you can use the following command: